Ceasar/ceasar.github.com/posts/joycons.md

-# So Nintendo Joy-Cons suck.
-Here are some alternatives
+# Some alternatives to Nintendo Joy-Cons

 <style>
 img {